 Paul Herzich

-From 2004 to 2021, he worked on a diverse range of Department of Infrastructure & Transport landscape and artworks for buildings and road and rail corridor projects in South Australia* from concept design to construction delivery.
-Paul has considerable experience in designing and delivering public realm landscape architectural and public art projects for state and local government agencies and for local and interstate architectural companies.
+From 2004 to 2021, Paul played a pivotal role in a wide array of Department of Infrastructure & Transport projects across South Australia.
+His contributions spanned from concept design to construction delivery, encompassing landscape and artworks for buildings as well as road and rail corridor projects.
+Paul has extensive expertise in designing and delivering public realm landscape architectural and public art projects for both state and local government agencies, as well as for architectural firms within South Australia and interstate.

-Over the years, Paul has made a notable representation across the South Australian landscape for his work in place making for local, regional, and remote Aboriginal communities.
-He is an experienced consultant and team player with an exceptional ability to concept-ualise landscape, urban design, public art projects.
+His influence is evident throughout the South Australian landscape, especially in place making for local, regional, and remote Aboriginal communities.
+As a consultant and team player, Paul is renowned for his exceptional ability to conceptualise landscape, urban design, and public art projects.

-Paul has been a member of the Australian Institute of Landscape Architects (AILA) for 27 years and he was an AILA SA Executive Committee member for 12 years.
-He was recently Co-Chair of the AILA National Connection to Country Committee and he is currently a Cultural Advisor for the AILA SA Connection to Country Committee.
-Paul has also been on other national and state committees with a reconciliation focus over the years.
+Paul has been a valued member of the Australian Institute of Landscape Architects (AILA) for 27 years, serving 12 years as an AILA SA Executive Committee member.
+He has taken on significant leadership roles, including Co-Chair of the AILA National Connection to Country Committee, and currently acts as Cultural Advisor for the AILA SA Connection to Country Committee.
+Additionally, Paul has contributed to other national and state committees with a focus on respect, reconciliation and reciprocity throughout his career.

 B. Des.
 Stud., B. Land.
 Arch.
 FRLA AILA